AninditaBasu/indica/docs/api_rv.md

 Returns the sukta bearing that number from all the mandals.

 This is an integer parameter.
-The query is like this: `/resources?sukta=<number>`.
-For example, `/resources?sukta=23` returns all the suktas that are numbered 23 from all the 10 mandals.
+The path is like this: `/sukta/<sukta_number>`.
+For example, `/sukta/23` returns all the suktas that are numbered 23 from all the 10 mandals.

 The number of suktas in each mandal is different; for example, mandal 5 contains 87 suktas.
 The highest value possible for this parameter is 191 (which is the number of suktas in the 1st and 10th mandals).
 The following table lists the number of verses in each book.